Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 So, how to you get from grocery to grill without a sweat?
 Consider these Simple BBQ Ideas and grilling tips to make sure your BBQ dinner is a hit.

 1. Make sure you have enough propane or charcoal.

 It’s not a BBQ if you can’t light the fire!
-Running to the store for replacements will definitely extend your dinnertime — and make your family grumpy.
+Running to the store for replacements will definitely extend your dinnertime — and make your family and guests grumpy.

 If you use charcoal to fuel your fire, watch for sales on your favorite brand and stock up.